hyperledger/fabric-sdk-java/README.md

  * For each of orderers and peers:
    * generate a private key: <code>openssl genrsa 512 > key.pem</code>.
    * generate a certificate request (csr): <code>openssl req -new -days 365 -key key.pem -out csr.pem</code>, which will request your input for some information, where CN has to be the container's alias name (e.g. peer0, peer1, etc), all others can be left blank.
-   * sign the csr with the CA private key to generate a certificate: <code>openssl ca -days 365 -in csr.pem -keyfile {CA's privatekey} -out cert.pem</code>
+   * sign the csr with the CA private key to generate a certificate: <code>openssl ca -days 365 -in csr.pem -keyfile {CA's privatekey} -notext -out cert.pem</code>
    * put the resulting cert.pem and key.pem together with the CA's certificate (as the name cacert.pem) in the directory where the docker container can access.

+The option -notext in the last openssl command in the above is important.
+Without the option, the resulting cert.pemmay not work for some Java implementation (e.g. IBM JDK).
 The certificates and keys for the end-to-end test case are stored in the directory _src/test/fixture/sdkintegration/e2e-2Org/tls/_.

 Currently, the pom.xml is set to use netty-tcnative-boringssl for TLS connection to Orderer and Peers, however you can change the pom.xml (uncomment a few lines) to use an alternative TLS connection via ALPN.